 It's bothering if you can't see files in external hard drive due to various reasons.
 In this article, we mainly focus on the most possible reasons that caused this problem, such as accidental deletion and file system errors.
 More importantly, we hope you can find useful solutions to fix files not showing in external hard drive issue.

-Fail to fix this issue with the solutions above? iBoysoft Mac Data Recovery might be a lifesaver to get missing/hidden files back.
+Fail to fix this issue with the solutions above? iBoysoft Data Recovery for Mac might be a lifesaver to get missing/hidden files back.
 It can recover lost data from any storage volume attached to your Mac, regardless of what file system the disk has.

 But even so, it's still important to do regular backups to prevent the loss of data.
 Start to back up today!